Artificial Intelligence

 AI achieves incredible accuracy through deep neural networks.
 For example, your interactions with Alexa and Google are all based on deep learning.
 And these products keep getting more accurate the more you use them.
 In the medical field, AI techniques from deep learning and object recognition can now be used to pinpoint cancer on medical images with improved accuracy.

 AI gets the most out of data.
 When algorithms are self-learning, the data itself is an asset.
 The answers are in the data – you just have to apply AI to find them.
-Since the role of the data is now more important than ever, it can create a competitive advantage.
+With this tight relationship between data and AI, your data becomes more important than ever.
 If you have the best data in a competitive industry, even if everyone is applying similar techniques, the best data will win.
 But using that data to innovate responsibly requires trustworthy AI.
 And that means your AI systems should be ethical, equitable and sustainable.

 Artificial Intelligence in Today's World